 - What is the distance between the two locations?

 - Lookup X on Wikipedia

-If you need help getting started with this new way of recording notes and ideas, we recommend starting with the Dragon NaturallySpeaking for Dummies book.
-This insightful guide explains the basics on how to get started using this software to run your business more efficiently.
-When you perform work such as surveillance, driving, and operating multiple electronic devices, you need your hands free.
-Having an automated dictation system to take notes is invaluable.
+If you need help with this new way of recording notes and ideas, we recommend starting with the Dragon NaturallySpeaking for Dummies book.
+This insightful guide explains how to use this software to run your business more efficiently.
+It would be best to have your hands free when performing work such as surveillance, driving, and operating multiple electronic devices.
+Indeed, having an automated dictation system to take notes is invaluable.

-If you plan to start using dictation software, you’re going to need a high-performance, hands-free digital audio headset.
-We recommend this headset because it is high quality and comfortable.
+If you plan to use dictation software, you will need a high-performance, hands-free digital audio headset.
+Primarily, we recommend this headset because it is high-quality and comfortable.
 Plus, it is easy to use.
 You’ll be up and running with it in no time.

-Voice Recognition USB Headset – This headset is designed for Nuance Dragon Speech Recognition Software.
-They help increase accuracy for speech recognition and have excellent noise cancelling capabilities.
+Voice Recognition USB Headset is compatible with Nuance Dragon Speech Recognition Software.
+They help increase accuracy for speech recognition and have excellent noise-canceling capabilities.

 Questions and Comments

-If you have any questions about voice recognition software, please leave a comment below.
+If you have questions about voice recognition software, please comment below.
 Also, see our other software solutions for private investigators and police officers.